-When you or your children go to the doctor for certain services CountyCare will send you a CountyCare OTC Rewards Card in the mail.
+When you or your children go to the doctor for certain services CountyCare will send you a CountyCare Visa Rewards Card in the mail.
 The card will have a cash credit on it based on the services you or your children received.
-Once you activate the card you can use it to purchase items from several stores including Dollar General, Food4Less, Jewel/Osco, Mariano's, Walgreens, Walmart and more!
+Once you activate the card, you can use it to pay for what you need from most places that accept Visa.
+Your card won't buy alcoholic or tobacco products.
 Anytime you see your doctor for an eligible service CountyCare will credit your existing card with the eligible amount.
-Members have six months from the date the reward is added to their OTC card to use the credit.
+Members have six months from the date the reward is added to their card to use the credit.
 After six months the reward will expire.